AdobeDocs/analytics-learn.en/help/analysis-workspace/using-panels/understanding-adobe-analytics-attribution-panel-and-lookback-windows.md

 ## **Attribution models**

 When we use the **attribution panel**, we may begin to observe several different things.
-For instance, the **attribution models** demonstrate to us how our *conversions* (i.e., ***success metrics***) may be distributed across *hits* in any given group.
+For instance, the **attribution models** demonstrate to us how our *conversions* (i.e., ❶ **success metrics**) may be distributed across *hits* in any given group.

 Simply put, if **10 people** press a **BIG RED BUTTON** to step through a door, our **attribution models** are going to tell us which of those **10 people** we want to assign "credit" - or even better said, how *much* "credit" we want to assign them - for pressing said button.

 ![Button](assets/button.png)

-Keeping this in mind, here are a few examples of how the **attribution models** might affect those **10 people**:
+Keeping this in mind, here are a few examples of how the ❷ **attribution models** might affect those **10 people**:

 - **First touch**: This model works exactly like it sounds by giving **100% credit** to the *first* person who walked through the door.
 Marketers are more likely to use this approach for tactics like ***social media*** or ***display***; however, it is also a great tactic to often use for on-site product recommendation effectiveness.
 - **Last touch**: This tactic also works exactly like it sounds, but instead gives **100% credit** to the LAST person who walked through the door.
 This model is typically used to analyze things like ***natural (organic) search*** and other *short-term* marketing cycle campaigns.
 - **Linear**: This model distributes equal credit across EVERY SINGLE PERSON who walked through the door.

+    >[!CAUTION]
+    >
-Caution is recommended here, though, because you have the potential to spread your results very thin very quickly when applying this tactic, considering the longer it runs and the larger the audience it hits.
+    >Caution is recommended here, though, because you have the potential to spread your results very thin very quickly when applying this tactic, considering the longer it runs and the larger the audience it hits.

 - **U-Shaped**: This approach assigns **40%** of the credit to the *first person* in the door, spreads **20%** of the credit across *everyone in between*, and then gives **40%** to the **last one** through.
 This model will most often be used in situations when you have a **long conversion/sales cycle** containing *several touchpoints* along the way.
 In this case, your goal is to primarily highlight the ***first*** and ***last*** marketing tactics that contributed to the customer converting.
 - **J**-**Shaped** and **Inverse J**:
   - Think about **U-Shaped**, but instead this model assigns **60%** credit to the *last person* walking through the door, **20%** to the *first*, and then *divides* the remaining **20%** across *everyone else* in the middle.  **Inverse J** does the exact opposite.

     The goal here is to put most of your emphasis, either at the *beginning* or the *end* of your campaign; however, you still want to assign a certain amount of credit to the contributing item on the opposite end while acknowledging the "little guys" along the way.

 - **Time decay**: Now, I would be remiss if I didn't share this one.
 This model literally has a half-life that exponentially decays - over time!
 In this case, the *default* parameter for this model's half-life is **7 days**.
 The way it works is to then apply *weight* to each **marketing channel**, *based on the amount of time* that passes after the *initial touchpoint* and when the customer converts.